Effects of Hurricane Katrina in New Orleans: Civil disturbances

 The aftermath of Hurricane Katrina was characterized by extensive reporting of looting, violence, murder and rape.
 While some criminal acts did occur, such as the emptying of an entire Walmart, many reports were also exaggerated, inflated, or simply fabricated.
 Several news organizations went on to issue retractions.

+in a press conference on September 1st, Louisiana Governor Kathleen Blanco warned looters that she was sending 300 Louisiana National guardsmen, stating, These troops are fresh back from Iraq.
+They are well-trained, experienced, battle-tested and under my orders to restore order in the streets.
+These are some of the 40,000 extra troops that I have demanded.
+They have M16s and they’re locked and loaded.
+When hoodlums victimize and inflict suffering on people at their wit's end, they're taking away our limited resources, or whatever resources we have, to save babies, or save children and to save good people.
+I have one message for these hoodlums.
+These troops know how to shoot and kill, and they are more than willing to do so if necessary, and I expect they will.This followed President George W. Bush's statement that looters should be treated with "zero tolerance."

 There were reports of snipers taking potshots at rescue helicopters; these were false.
 Reports of gangs roving the city shooting police officers and survivors were also false, as only one policeman was shot in the aftermath of Katrina and no indictments were brought forward against the supposed gang members.

-Many reported instances of "looting" were in fact stranded survivors scavenging necessary supplies such as food, water, clothing, and shelter.
+Many reported instances of “looting” were in fact stranded survivors scavenging necessary supplies such as food, water, clothing, and shelter.
 Some instances of looting were later found out to have been carried out by a small number of NOPD officers.

-Civil disturbances in post-Hurricane Katrina were consistent with all existing research on disaster sociology, which concludes that "[post-disaster] widespread looting [is] a myth", and were vastly overstated by the media, ultimately fueling a climate of suspicion and paranoia which greatly hampered rescue efforts and further worsened the conditions of the survivors.
+Civil disturbances in post-Hurricane Katrina were consistent with all existing research on disaster sociology, which concludes that “[post-disaster] widespread looting [is] a myth”, and were vastly overstated by the media, ultimately fueling a climate of suspicion and paranoia which greatly hampered rescue efforts and further worsened the conditions of the survivors.